Eliander/univrSummaries/README.md

 # univrSummaries
  A list of all my (and my friends) summaries.
-If there were errors, please do a push request
+If there were errors, please do a push request.
+Thanks at Sergio, Federico and Sebastiano.